-All Practicum and Clinical Training courses require face-to-face on-site clinical practice with the client(s).
-The experience must be performed under face-to-face supervision of an approved licensed supervisor.
-This experience should be conducted in the state in which the student will seek licensure.
-The student must apply to the Dean of the School of Human Services, at least one semester prior to beginning a Practicum or a Clinical course.
+All Practicum and Clinical Training courses require face-to-face, on-site clinical practice with the client(s).
+The experience must be performed under the face-to-face supervision of an approved licensed supervisor.
+This experience should be conducted in the state where the student will seek licensure.
+The student must apply to the Dean of the School of Human Services at least one semester prior to beginning a Practicum or a Clinical course.
 Students should contact the dean via email to receive the Practicum and Clinical Course Form.

 Email address is: firstname.lastname@example.org

-Also, during clinical training, each student will accumulate a minimum of 500 hours of client contact, supervised by an additional 100 hours with an approved supervisor.
+Also, during practicum and clinical training, each student will accumulate a minimum of 700 total clock hours, consisting of a minimum of 105 hours of supervision with an approved supervisor.
 Normally, clinical training requires one full year (3 semesters) to complete.
-Students who do not satisfy the minimum requirements in three semesters may take one additional semester of clinical training.
+Students who do not satisfy the minimum requirements in three semesters may take an additional semester of clinical training.